 Please refer to the information further down this page, to learn more about your wedding ceremony options in Spain.

-Kurt is an ordained minister, but also conducts non religious wedding ceremonies in…
+Kurt is an ordained Pastor, but also conducts non religious symbolic wedding ceremonies…

 Pastor and wedding celebrant Simone Lisa is the perfect choice to conduct your ceremony…